msambol/dsa/README.md

 # Data Structures & Algorithms

-Coding examples from my [YouTube channel](https://www.youtube.com/michaelsambol).
+Code examples from my [YouTube channel](https://www.youtube.com/michaelsambol).
 The code may differ on some videos, as I've added to this retroactively.
-Please ask questions in [Issues](https://github.com/msambol/youtube/issues).
+Please ask questions in [Issues](https://github.com/msambol/dsa/issues).

 ## Playlists